-Margaret Roth ( @ / Send an email ) Margaret Roth is a recovering startup founder, having worked on everything from product management to business development to team building.
+Margaret Roth ( @ / Send an email ) Margaret Roth is a recovering startup founder, having worked everything from product management to business development to team building.
 Now as the director of portfolio operations at Squadra Ventures, she's looking to share the stories and experiences that make companies, and Baltimore, great.

 Managing EditorJulie Zeglen ( @juliezeglen / Send an email ) Julie Zeglen is the managing editor of Technical.ly and oversees its four markets: Philadelphia, Baltimore, D.C. and Delaware.
 She first joined the Technically Media team as editor of sister site Generocity, which covers social impact in Philadelphia, and previously worked as managing editor of Star Community Newsweekly, a hyperlocal newspaper focused on Philadelphia's River Wards.
 The Temple alumna calls West Philly home.

 Assistant EditorStephen Babcock ( @stephenbabcock / Send an email ) Stephen Babcock is the Assistant Editor for Technical.ly.
 Stephen Babcock began reporting for Technical.ly in Baltimore in 2014.
 A graduate of Northeastern University, he moved to Baltimore following stints in New Orleans and Rio Arriba County, New Mexico.
 His work has appeared in The New York Times, Baltimore Fishbowl, NOLA Defender, NOLA.com/The Times-Picayune and the Rio Grande Sun.